backspaces/agentscript/config/cleantheme/tutorials/1 - AgentScript.md

 -   [mvc](https://code.agentscript.org/mvc) Adds controllers to some of the above views.
 -   [leaflet](https://code.agentscript.org/leaflet) and [maplibre](https://code.agentscript.org/maplibre) GIS models using the Leaflet and MapLibre libraries.

-Click on the views2 direectory above, you'll see:
+Click on the views2 directory above, you'll see:

 <!-- You can see 2D versions [here](https://code.agentscript.org/views2/). -->